syncfusion-content/winui-docs/winui/Kanban/columns.md

 ## Work-in-Progress (WIP) limit and indications

-The WinUI Kanban control allows users to set limits on the number of tasks in each column at every stage of the workflow, helping to prevent overload.
+The WinUI Kanban control allows users to set limits on the number of tasks in each column at every stage of the workflow, helping to prevent task overload.
 The minimum and maximum number of items allowed in a column can be customized using the `MinimumCount` and `MaximumCount` properties in `KanbanColumn`.

 The Kanban control also supports built-in error bars that change color when the WIP limit is exceeded or when a task fails validation, making it easier to quickly identify bottlenecks in the process.